MasonManning/Javascript-Notes/README.md

 object.
 So essentially in the browser there is a window object that has a variable called 'this' that points to the window object.

+## Hoisting
+Hoisting is performed by the parser before the code is executed.
+During the construction of the execution context the code is parsed and memory for the variables and functions is allocated.
+Functions and variables are treated differently.
+Functions are saved in memory in their entirety while variables are initialized to undefined.

+2.1

+function foo(){
+   console.log("bar")
+}
+foo()

+2.2
+foo()
+function foo() {
+   console.log("bar"
+}

+Example 2.1 would print "bar" to the console, however if the function is executed before the function is declared as seen in example 2.2 then it will still print "bar" to the console.
+This is because when the execution context is created the code is parsed and memory is allocated for the function foo.
+The function exists in memory even though the function definition appears after the function is executed.
+This process is called hoisting.
+It appears as though the function declaration is hoisted or lifted to the top of the file because the function can be run before it is defined.

+## Undefined

+## Not Defined
+Error message "Uncaught ReferenceError: a is not defined"